 To order for shipment, click here.

-You can also find the cookbook at many bookstores and other retail outlets—scroll down to the bottom of this page for a list of locations.
+You can also find the cookbook at many bookstores, gift shops, and other retail outlets—scroll down to the bottom of this page for a list of locations and upcoming author events.

 For wholesale orders, contact Little Creek Press at 608.987.3370 or email@example.com.

 For questions or inquiries, contact cookbook@DCFM.org.

 Click on the book cover to take a look inside the cookbook.

 About the Book

 Hundreds of Wisconsin growers and thousands of shoppers gathering weekly around the white-domed State Capitol in Madison.
 Heartfelt stories and dishes from the people who build cultural and community bonds at the largest producers-only farmers market in the nation.
 An ever-growing diversity of farm-fresh crops, world-class cheeses, pastured meats and specialty products.
 It all comes together in this collection by veteran cookbook author Terese Allen.